WHO IS TAYLOR DUNCAN?

 In 2014, he continued to seek the help from the best players in the sports of baseball and slowpitch to help him refine his mechanics and skills.
 He attended Spring Training with the Pro's in Kissimmee, Florida and received one-on-one training from various players in other locations.
 After going through many highs, lows, successes, and disappointments, he founded the Alternative Baseball Organization as a developmental baseball program to pass down his learning experiences to others on the spectrum and with other special needs.

-Duncan has also been awarded the Competent Communicator award through Toastmasters International and Toastmasters of West Georgia.
-His two goals one day are to provide the opportunity for others on the spectrum and with special needs to succeed in his program, and to spread his message to inspire as many as possible around the world as a public speaker.
+Duncan was awarded the Advanced Communicator Bronze (ACB) and Advanced Leadership Bronze (ALB) awards through Toastmasters International and Toastmasters of West Georgia.
+His two goals are to provide the opportunity for others on the spectrum and with other special needs to succeed in his program and to spread his message to inspire as many as possible around the world as a public speaker.
 For more information on his public speaking and for bookings, please visit www.taylorcduncan.com today.